Heterogeneous Causal Discovery of Repeated Undesirable Health Outcomes: Experiments and Results

 \emph{Interventions targeting patients with mental health disorders should be investigated.} In Figure \ref{fig:pos_atereadmit}, we notice the diagnosis codes related to suicidal ideation (V6284), episodic mood disorder (29690), and depressive disorder (311) have positive ATE.

-\emph{Heterogeneity of readmissions based on admit and discharge locations should be further investigated for designing interventions.} Figure \ref{fig:pos_atereadmit} and \ref{fig:neg_atereadmit} show various admit and discharge locations having diverse effects on readmissions.
+\emph{Heterogeneity of readmissions based on admission and discharge locations should be further investigated for designing interventions.} Figure \ref{fig:pos_atereadmit} and \ref{fig:neg_atereadmit} show various admit and discharge locations having diverse effects on readmissions.
 Patients admitted to the hospital directly (DIRECT EMER. and DIRECT OBSERVATION) are more likely to end up being readmitted within 30 days than patients admitted to other locations.
 Interestingly, patients discharged to psychiatric, healthcare, and chronic/long-term acute care facilities are more prone to readmissions.
-Patients discharged against advice have a higher readmission rate while discharged to hospice are discovered to be less likely for 30-days readmission.
-Additional investigation has to be done by the stakeholders to understand these behaviors.
+Patients discharged against advice have a higher readmission rate, while those discharged to hospice are discovered to be less likely for 30-days readmission.
+Additional investigation by stakeholders is needed to understand these behaviors.

 \emph{Early diagnosis of risk factors can prevent readmissions.} Figure \ref{fig:neg_atereadmit} shows the quality of care such as the diagnosis of surgical cardiac complications (9971), observation for suspected infections (V290), and diagnosis of need for preventive vaccination (V053) reduces the likelihood of readmission.